OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form.rst.txt

 The easiest way is to use the the top level ``cluster`` configuration.
 If you've configured just one item, then the form UI does not change for the user.
-If you configure an array of two or more options then a select dropdown will automatically be added to the top of the form.
+If you configure an array of two or more options then a select drop-down will automatically be added to the top of the form.

 .. code-block:: yaml

    # ${HOME}/ondemand/dev/my_app/form.yml
-   # which will generate a dropdown select automatically
+   # which will generate a drop-down select automatically
    ---
    cluster:
      - "cluster1"